ACDguide/BigData/BigData/tools/tools-python2.md

     CDO for python is a wrapper around the CDO binary.
 It parses method arguments and options, builds a command line and executes it.
 NB (Scott has a regridding function that exploit this)

 [PyNCML](https://github.com/axiom-data-science/pyncml)
-    PyNCML is a simple python library to apply NcML logic to NetCDF files. (last updates were in 2017 potentially obsolete)
+    PyNCML is a simple python library to apply NcML logic to netCDF files. (last updates were in 2017 potentially obsolete)

 [PyNIO](http://www.pyngl.ucar.edu/Nio.shtml)
     PyNIO is a python interface to NCL, as NCL is currently in maintenance node (last updates were in 2019)